biscuit-auth/biscuit/SPECIFICATIONS.md

 The token must first be deserialized according to the protobuf format definition, of `Biscuit`.

 The cryptographic signature must be checked immediately after deserializing.
-For the `Biscuit` with a public key signature, the verifier must check that the public key of the authority block is the root public key it is expecting.
+The verifier must check that the public key of the authority block is the root public key it is expecting.

 A `Biscuit` contains in its `authority` and `blocks` fields some byte arrays that must be deserialized as a `Block`.